Therapy for Adult Children of Alcoholics

 Reclaim Therapy office.
 We offer in-person complex trauma therapy in Horsham, PA.
 If you’re ready to begin complex PTSD therapy in Pennsylvania, schedule your free consultation and get started with therapy for complex PTSD near me.

-Meet our trauma specialist who offers therapy for adult children of alcoholics and dysfunctional families!
+Our trauma specialists provide therapy for adult children of alcoholics and dysfunctional families!

-Abby Albright is a therapist who specializes in providing therapy for adult children of alcoholics and addicts.
-Abby also provides EMDR for CPTSD (emdr therapy for complex PTSD)
+Reclaim Therapy specializes in providing therapy for adult children of alcoholics and addicts.
+We also provide EMDR for CPTSD (emdr therapy for complex PTSD)

-I’m a trauma therapist who specializes in providing trauma therapy for adult children of alcoholic parents.
+At Reclaim Therapy, we’re a team of trauma therapists who specialize in working with adult children of alcoholic parents.

 Looking for a different type of support?